dapr/docs/concepts/middleware/middleware.md

 > **NOTE:** Dapr provides a **middleware.http.uppercase** middleware that doesn't need any configurations.
 The middleware changes all texts in a request body to uppercase.
 You can use it to test/verify if your custom pipeline is in place.

 The following configuration defines a custom pipeline that uses a OAuth 2.0 middleware and an uppercase middleware.
-In this case, all requests are authenticated with OAuth 2.0, and transformed to uppercase texts, before they are forwarded to user code.
+In this case, all requests are authorized through the OAuth 2.0 protocol, and transformed to uppercase texts, before they are forwarded to user code.

 ```yaml
 apiVersion: dapr.io/v1alpha1